Guy Guzzone: Labor

 During the 2013 legislative session, Guzzone introduced legislation to give library workers in Howard County collective bargaining rights.

 In June 2020, Guzzone expressed concerns with provisions of Governor Larry Hogan's 2021 budget that reduced worker salaries by $95 million and eliminated 92 positions.
 He supported a proposal in Hogan's 2022 budget to give state employees a $1,000 bonus.

 During the 2021 legislative session, Guzzone introduced legislation that would give community college employees collective bargaining rights.
 The bill passed and became law after legislators voted to override Hogan's veto on the bill during the special legislative session later that year.

 Marijuana

 In June 2019, Guzzone was appointed to a task force to study the legalize recreational cannabis in Maryland.
 During the 2021 legislative session, he supported legislation to legalize recreational cannabis in Maryland.

 Social issues

 During the 2011 legislative session, Guzzone voted for legislation that would ban discrimination against transgender and non-binary people.

-In 2012, Guzzone campaigned against Question 6, which sought to repeal same-sex marriage in Maryland.
+In 2012, he campaigned against Question 6, which sought to repeal same-sex marriage in Maryland.

 In September 2016, following a report that accused Howard County Sheriff James Fitzgerald of discrimination and harassment toward his employees, Guzzone said that he hoped Fitzgerald would resign.
 After the Howard County Council began considering impeaching him from office, Fitzgerald announced that he would resign in October.

+During the 2026 legislative session, Guzzone introduced a bill to codify federal protections drawn from the U.S. Supreme Court's 1999 decision in Olmstead v.
+L.C., which made it illegal to discriminate against people with disabilities in community settings.